 What Are the Policies for Using the Lab?

-The iMacs in the room are restricted for media production use only.
-You will find most internet access blocked.
+The iMac's in the room are restricted for media production use only.
 This is to ensure that the lab computers remain as clean and consistent as possible between uses.
 For this reason, you may want to bring your laptop along if you need to access the internet for help or to obtain resources.
-Also, note that any personal files left over after you end your session on the iMac will be deleted, so it will be necessary to get an external hard drive or USB drive to which you can save your files.
+Also, note that we may periodically clear files off of the iMac hard drives in order to do maintenance, repairs, or swap out hardware, so it will be necessary to get an external hard drive or USB drive to which you can save your files.
+Do not create a folder or otherwise save files onto the iMac and expect them to be there later.

 Who Can I Turn to For Help?

-For assistance with technical problems that prevent you from operating normally within the lab, you may contact the Ross Helpdesk.
+For assistance with technical problems that prevent you from operating normally within the lab, you may email Ross IT Support or call 734-615-3000.

 For instruction or guidance on how to use the software, refer to the links at right.
-We are in the process of creating flip-booklets similar to the ones found on top of the printers for each station.
 There are also many useful resources online that you may seek out.

-In addition, the Digital Media Commons provides a number of detailed workshops for free, and so does LS&A. Topics include "Introduction to iMovie," "Introduction to Final Cut Pro" and "Advanced Final Cut Pro."
+In addition, the Digital Media Commons provides a number of detailed workshops for free, as well as LSA.
+Topics include "Introduction to iMovie," "Introduction to Final Cut Pro" and "Advanced Final Cut Pro."

-Yes, the wider University community has more video labs like this if you find this one crowded or inconvenient (but please tell us why you think so!)
+Yes, U-M has more video labs like this if you find this one crowded or inconvenient (but please tell us why you think so!)
 The Digital Media Commons is a great resource located on north campus.